94 Outstanding Craft Projects Using Glass Jars

 This is such a simple but beautiful idea for a Christmas centerpiece.
 It really does make you feel like you're looking at Christmas' past.
 Find the tutorial at Shabby Art Boutique.

 Transform any old container into a tiny bell jar to showcase any collection or curio.
-Not only do you get a great tutorial on how to drill holes in glass, you also get instructions on how to make these rope knot cloches.
-Find the instructions and a tutorial at Turnstile Vogue.
+Get instructions on how to make a cloche at Four Front Doors.com.

 20. Jar of Fireflies